Kenneth Pablo Kimuli

 Kenneth Kimuli Amooti (born 23 September 1978) is a Ugandan comedian, playwright and journalist.
-He is well known as Pablo in the Ugandan comedy circles.
+He is known as Pablo in Ugandan comedy circles.
 He won the first Multi-Choice Stand Up Uganda comedy competition.
-After losing both parents to HIV/AIDS at an early age, he has formed charity organisations; Pill Power Uganda and Tangaza Arts Centre which aim to support youth living with HIV/AIDS.
+After losing both parents to HIV/AIDS at an early age, he has formed the charity organisations Pill Power Uganda and Tangaza Arts Centre which aim to support young people living with HIV/AIDS.

 Early life

 Kimuli was born on 23 September 1978 in Mbale to Stephen Isingoma and Enid Kirungi Katungwensi Isingoma.
 He was the seventh born in a family of nine children.
 He went to Macknon Kindergarten, Kampala in his nursery, then joined Shimoni Demonstration Primary School.

 In 1988, Kimuli's father died of HIV/AIDS.
-Because of this, the family relocated to Mbarara where he continued his primary schooling in Boma Primary School and later on Bweranyangi Primary School where he did his Primary Leaving Examinations in 1993. in that same year, when he was 14 years old, he lost his mother to HIV/AIDS.
-Because they had lost both parents, the children were distributed to be taken care of by different relatives who were living in Masindi, Mbarara and Kabarole districts.
+After this the family relocated to Mbarara where he continued his primary schooling in Boma Primary School and later on Bweranyangi Primary School where he took his Primary Leaving Examinations in 1993.
+In that same year, when he was 14 years old, he lost his mother to HIV/AIDS.
+Due to having lost both parents, the children were distributed to be taken care of by different relatives who were living in Masindi, Mbarara and Kabarole districts.
 Kimuli's maternal uncle Stephen Isingoma and his wife Joan Musiime Mushagara became his guardians.